Sam-Dragon/java-7/src/InheritanceNotes.md

 - Narrowing is the process of demoting the object to lower types & is done by user explicitly.
 Example - int i = (int) 100.12;

 > Implicit vs Explicit Casting
 - Automatic casting done by compiler is called implicit casting, Explicit casting done by the user is called explicit casting
 - Explicit casting is error prone where as implicit is not

 > Generalization vs Specialization
 - Generalization is the process of promoting the classes to higher types
-- specialization is the process of promoting the classes to lower types providiing specific functionality
+- Specialization is the process of promoting the classes to lower types providiing specific functionality